Visit NZ's ONLY Kōtuku, White Heron Nesting Colony!

 Other Birds

-The protected Waitangiroto Nature Reserve is a haven for numerous other native birds too, including Tūī, Bellbird, Grey Warbler, New Zealand Pigeon, South Island Tomtit, Fantail, Silvereye, Welcome Swallow, and Fernbird.
+The protected Waitangiroto Nature Reserve is a haven for numerous other native birds too, including Tūī, Bellbird, Grey Warbler, NZ Pigeon, South Island Tomtit, Fantail, Silvereye, Welcome Swallow, Brown Creeper, Fernbird and Kākāriki.

 Conservation Efforts